eXascaleInfolab/TSM-Bench/README.md

 Building a dataset consists of downloading and decompressing it, making it ready to be loaded into the TSDBs

-- Build Dataset 1 (~ 11 mins)
+- Build Dataset 1 (takes ~ 10 mins)

 	```bash
 	cd ../datasets/
 	sh build_d1.sh
 	```

-- Build Dataset 2 (~ 2 hours on a 1GBps network; requires at least 300GB of disk space)
+- Build Dataset 2 (takes ~ 2 hours on a 1GBps network; requires at least 300GB of disk space)

 	```bash
 	cd ../datasets/